01

 • One-sentence problem statement

-• Plain-language description of what the AI will do
+• Plain-language description of the AI solution

 • Inputs and outputs defined clearly